 8. Practise money mindfulness

 Money is one of the top causes of stress across the globe.
 When it comes to managing your stress and money alike, real change comes from within.
 So, if you’re serious about shaking up your money habits, it’s never a bad idea to take some time to figure out what you’re really aiming for.
 Give yourself just 10 minutes a week to check in with your money goals, bank balance, and budgets – it can help relieve some serious money stress and save you money in the long run, too.
-Read our nine-step guide to money mindfulness here!
+We've got heaps of money mindfulness tips for you.

 9. Set a monthly budget

 It may seem obvious, but setting a monthly budget is a simple way to make sure you stay on track.
 Do this in a way that works for you.
 You can set a top-level budget or spending target for the whole month, or break down your spending goals into smaller, category-based budgets.
 One for groceries, one for leisure time – you get the idea!
 You can easily do both in Yolt by setting up your Left to Spend tile, so you can see your income, and any upcoming predicted debits throughout the month.
 With budget categories, you can track exactly what you spent when and where.

 From electricity bills to current accounts, it’s always good to check in and make sure you’re getting the right option for you – and to see where you could save by switching things up.
 When it comes to bills and subscriptions, costs can creep up, so keep an eye on those direct debits in Yolt.

 Speaking of subscriptions, do you know how much your monthly subscriptions are costing you?
 If you haven’t been to the gym in a while, or that streaming service is going left unused, cancel it.
 It may be hard to believe, but the average Brit is expected to lose over £30,000 to unused direct debits over their lifetime.
 You can use Yolt to track down any unused direct debits and free up your money for better use!